jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return result;
 ```
 __
-themes - Show the list of chosen themes.
+themes - Shows the list of chosen themes.

 __